Skip to content. Skip to main navigation.

 What do Scouts Learn?

 A survey of Cub Scout parents given by the Wilder Research Center showed that over 50% of those surveyed said there was an increase in their child’s self-esteem, willingness to help others and ability to make good decisions and solve problems.
-These results reveal that, aside from the fun and excitement of Scout activities, Scouting helps boys learn ideals they can apply to everyday life.
+These results reveal that, aside from the fun and excitement of Scout activities, Scouting helps children learn ideals they can apply to everyday life.

 How are the Scouts organized?